-- Tax Treatment to Income from House property a. - b.
+- a.
+Tax Treatment to Income from House property - b.
 Profits and Gains of Business & Profession - c.
-Capital Gain Taxation filling Rakars f.
-Search and Seizure
+Capital Gain Taxation

 Unit - IV: Residual Income and Procedure for Assessment

 - a.
 Income from other Sources

 - b.
 Set off and Carry Forward of Losses

 - c.
 Deductions, Refund and Tax Authorities

 - d.
 Return of Income and Assessment

 - e.
 Penalty and Prosecution for Tax Evasion